chinmaykhamkar/chinmaykhamkar/README.md

 **Software Engineer** at Purs Payments • **AWS Alum** • Building tools that people actually use

 Currently engineer #10 at an early-stage payments startup in Portland, with prior experience building scalable systems at AWS.
 I love working in fast-paced environments where I can ship features and see real user impact.
+Strong emphasis on taste and ability to show up no matter what.

 ## 🚀 What I've Built